oriodev/portfolioandgarden/data/posts/storing-profile-pictures.md

 **step three: mongodb.**

-so once uploadthing and backblaze have done their thing, you just need to hook it up to your database. i'm using mongo here but i'm sure it'll work with whatever. live your dream.
+so once uploadthing and backblaze have done their thing, you just need to hook it up to your database. i'm using mongo here but it'll work with whatever. live your dream.

 basically once we upload to backblaze, we need it to return the link to the image. then we can store that in our database, and when you want to recall the image later on, you just grab the link through your api!